Pinnacle vodka

-Pinnacle is a brand of vodka owned by Beam Suntory It is distilled in France from French wheat then exported to the United States where it is flavored and bottled by Beam.
+Pinnacle is a brand of vodka owned by Suntory Global Spirits, a subsidiary of Suntory Holdings of Osaka, Japan.
+It is distilled in France from French wheat then exported to the United States where it is flavored and bottled by Suntory.

 It is currently available in around 30 flavors.
 The brand was launched by the White Rock Distillery in Lewiston, Maine in 2002.
 On April 23, 2012 it was announced that Beam Inc. would acquire the Pinnacle brand for $600 million.
 In January 2013, Beam announced that it would close the former White Rock distillery plant and shift production to Kentucky.
 The Lewiston bottlery and a portion of the White Rock brands were subsequently acquired by Sazerac Company.

 Awards and recognition

 Pinnacle Vodka was ranked the #1 Premium Spirit Worldwide based on growth 3 years in a row from 2010-2012.